Hauraki Plains Adaptation Plan

 Hauraki District Council and Waikato Regional Council are now working with communities to make a plan for the future.
 The way we propose to achieve this is through a dynamic (flexible) adaptive planning process, in partnership with the community, which includes working closely with the Community Panel.

-Come and chat to the team and get involved in our upcoming workshops.
+Come and chat to the team and get involved in our upcoming events.
 You'll find us at:

 How you can participate in developing a Climate Change Adaptation Plan for the Hauraki Plains: